vmleon/OKE-first-steps/README.md

 Follow the steps and you will receive an email with details to log-in.
 Sometimes it might take few minutes to fully provision your account.

-You will need a public and private key.
+You will need a SSH public and private key.

+> If you don't have SSH private and public key.
+Follow the steps on this [guide](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm).

-You will also need Docker installed on your machine.
+(Optional) If you want to test the Docker part locally, you will need Docker installed on your machine.
 Go to [Docker official](https://docs.docker.com/install/) page.

 ## Index